ddev/ddev/docs/users/docker_installation.md

 * __docker-compose must be installed or upgraded separately, as it is not bundled with docker-ce on Linux, see below.__

+* __Please never use sudo to run `ddev start`.
+If you do this it will set wrong permissions on files, and it means that you didn't follow the post-install instructions below to add your user to the docker group.__

 docker-ce installation on Linux depends on what flavor you're using.
 In all cases using the Ubuntu/Deb/yum repository is the preferred technique.

 * [Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/)